One of the most difficult tasks in computing is choosing a password that is both hard for hackers to crack and easy to remember.

 Next, change the letter s’s to dollar signs:

-Now that is a very secure password!
+Now that’s a very secure password!

 Now, mentally remove the spaces and make the character substitutions as you type.
+Then add the three letters to the end that describe the service the password is for and you’ll be all set!

 You might think this is a lot of trouble, but it really isn’t.